ngryman/drafts/impress-lvl.md

 ### Mais ... peut-on arriver à 6/5?

-- Oui: use the source Luc.
+- Oui: use the source Luc. (avec Yoda from Impress.js).

 ## Open source